 The transport system comprises many modes, each with its own strengths and weaknesses.
 Actions are required to improve the delivery of all transport modes while giving priority to preferred modes.
-The Strategy supports the most sustainable modes that best deliver the transport task needed by the community or business, while maximising transport choice.
+The Strategy supports the most sustainable modes that meet the needs of the community and businesses, while maximising transport choices.
 A holistic approach is required to enable all modes to deliver transport requirements in alignment with land-use objectives, including the need for improved:

-- road network connections, both arterial and collector roads plus intersections, to ease congestion and aid the free flow of vehicles - public transport infrastructure and services particularly rail and bus - walking and cycling connections as a priority.
+- road network connections, both arterial and collector roads plus intersections, to ease congestion and aid the free flow of vehicles - public transport infrastructure and services, particularly rail and bus - walking and cycling connections as a priority.